MrCHB1/Kiva-Modded/README.md

 ## Features
 - Extremely fast multithreaded rendering, best optimized for medium to high end systems.
-- Support for switching between KDMAPI and WinMM in the settings. do not kdmapi patch kiva.
+- Support for switching between KDMAPI and WinMM in the settings.
+Do *not* KDMAPI-patch Kiva Modded.
 - Support for Zenith color palettes and midi color events
 - Epic transparent or semi transparent background if you want
 - 256 key support, as well as dynamic key range option (animating between 88 and 128 keys depending on the notes on screen)